leogachimu/King_County_House_Sales/README.md

 >For a real estate firm, the challenge is to make informed pricing decisions that will account for all the complex interrelated factors.
 This can lead them to **misadvise home buyers** and sellers as well as **unnecessary loss of business** opportunities and reputation.

->Our project seeks to help [Team Howlett Real Estate Agents](https://www.teamhowlett.com/), a real estate agency in King County, make more informed and data-driven pricing strategies for homes in King County.
+>My project seeks to help [Team Howlett Real Estate Agents](https://www.teamhowlett.com/), a real estate agency in King County, make more informed and data-driven pricing strategies for homes in King County.
 ## BUSINESS UNDERSTANDING
 **Specific Factors that Influence the Price of a Home in King County:**
 1. Location-specific conditions include traffic, freeway access, noise, crime, sun exposure, views, parking, neighboring homes, vacant lots, access to quality schools, parks, shops, restaurants.